labomics/SNPsnp/SNP_calling/README.md

 # metagenomic_SNP_calling
 ## Overview
-This framework contains quality control, construction of microbial reference genomes, SNP calling, filtration of strains.
+This framework contains quality control, construction of microbial reference genomes, SNP calling, selection of strains and depth filteration threshold for strains.

 ### Quality control of reads